Tributes pour in for influential local Labour politician who has died aged 76, reports Victoria Munro, Local Democracy Reporter

 The “giant” who led Waltham Forest Council for seven years has unexpectedly died.

-He was made a CBE in 2017 for his public service, having served as a councillor for 15 years and overseen the introduction of the ‘Mini Holland’ cycling scheme and reopening of Lea Bridge Station during his seven-year term as leader.
+He was made a CBE in 2017 for his public service, having served as a councillor for 15 years and overseen the introduction of the ‘Mini Holland’ cycling scheme and the reopening of Lea Bridge Station during his seven-year term as leader.

 Council leader Clare Coghill said: “Chris loved the borough and its people – ‘our people’, as he would always call them – and his motto as leader was ‘residents first’.
 You saw that in every decision he made.